IndrajeetPatil/statsExpressions/cran-comments.md

 0 errors | 0 warnings | 0 note

-  - Fixes failing tests due to the `correlation` and `ipmisc` package updates.
+  - Fixes failing tests due to the `tidyBF` and `ipmisc` package updates.